openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The shift operators group left-to-right.

 Numeric types conversion (see :ref:`Primitive Types Conversions`) is performed separately on each operand to ensure that both operands are of primitive integer type.

-Note that if the initial type of one or both operands is ``double`` or ``float``, then such operand or operands are truncated to appropriate integer type first.
-If both operands are of type ``bigint`` then shift operator is applied to bigint operands.
+**Note**: If the initial type of one or both operands is ``double`` or ``float``, then such operand or operands are  first truncated to appropriate integer type.
+If both operands are of type ``bigint``, then shift operator is applied to bigint operands.

 A compile-time error occurs if either operand in a shift operator (after unary numeric promotion) is not a primitive integer type or bigint.